Ajn0r/cat-mouse-game/README.md

 ### Invalid name input

-- If the player doesn’t enter anything they will be asked one more time, if still nothing is being e ntered the ‘computer’ will choose a random name from a name list and give it to the player.
+- If the player doesn’t enter anything they will be asked one more time, if still nothing is being entered the ‘computer’ will choose a random name from a name list and give it to the player.
 I thought it was a fun way to handle a blank input instead of just printing an error message to the terminal.
 - I have used time.sleep to make it look like the computer is thinking of an name.

 ![invalid-name-input](documentation/invalid-name.png)